UK electricity pylon series

 Coverage of 33 and 66 kV remains low due to the limited amount of material recovered; it appears that there are over 30 separate 33 and 66 kV tower suites, but at present there is not enough information to draw them all to scale.
 33 and 66 kV types are collected together as the schematics tend not to indicate the design voltage and the phase and ground clearances overlap between the two voltages.

-See the completeness progress page for more details on progress to date and the material and details still required in order to achieve complete coverage.
+See the project completeness page for more details on progress to date and the material and details still required in order to achieve complete coverage.

 Comparisons